Who inherits your business if you die without a will?

 The intestate laws of Florida

 If there is no will, then the business control issues are determined by the intestate laws of Florida.
-The intestate laws favor selling the business.
+Intestate laws favor selling the business.
 The proceeds are then divided among your heirs.
 So, if you want the business to continue in the hands of a relative or anyone – the intestate laws won’t help you.
 Anyone who wants the business will need to buy the business from the heirs.

 Without a will, your financial assets including the business are distributed as follows: